bartima3us/erl-bittorrent/README.md

 ![https://image.ibb.co/cKFVcT/erltorrent_small.png](https://image.ibb.co/cKFVcT/erltorrent_small.png)

-Only downloading at the moment.
+Currently only for downloading.
 There is no any possibility to share downloaded file (real pirate's client).
 There is no possibility to download multiple files torrent at the moment.

-Tested only on Lithuanian tracker 'Linkomanija'.
+Tested on Lithuanian trackers "Linkomanija" and "Torrent.lt".

 Tested on Erlang/OTP 18, Erlang/OTP 19, Erlang/OTP 20.